 - Partners can accompany a foreign student or foreign worker to Canada for the duration of the student or worker’s stay

 - Such partners can usually obtain open work permits for the duration of the stay.

-- Canadian citizens and permanent residents can sponsor their partner to become a permanent resident of Canada, and cannot be refused due to medical problems or low income
+- Canadian citizens and permanent residents can sponsor their partner to become a permanent resident of Canada, and cannot be refused due to medical problems

 - Partners living in Canada with a Canadian citizen or permanent resident can become Canadian permanent residents without leaving Canada